bneutra/iam-auto-assume/README.md

 This function automatically updates the trust policy of a specified IAM role to allow the current role to assume it.
-It then assumes the specified role and returns the temporary credentials which you can use to test access from your local machine while you iteratively modify the IAM policies.
+It then assumes the specified role and returns the temporary credentials which you can use to test access from your local machine while you iteratively modify the IAM policies (e.g. in the console)

-Don't use in prod.
+Don't use this in prod.
 This is for testing purposes only.
 It doesn't revert the trust policy change.

 Example python script:
 ```